Map Name: 2025-2026 Thompson High School Continuous Improvement Plan

 Mission

-The mission of Thompson School is to develop life-long learners and responsible citizens.
+The Mission of Thompson Public Schools is to develop Life-Long learners and responsible citizens.

 Beliefs

-Thompson Public School believes it is the mission of the school to provide opportunities for all its students to develop intellectually, socially, emotionally and physically within a stimulating educational environment
+Thompson Public School believes it is the mission of the school to provide opportunities for all students to develop intellectually, socially, emotionally, and physically within a stimulating educational environment.

 Objectives